-In short, the record identifies three factors that markedly skew the LSMP assumptions to overstate MPD phosphorous loading.
+In short, the record identifies three factors and potentially one more factor that markedly skew the LSMP assumptions to overstate MPD phosphorous loading.
 No factor was offered into the record to that understates phosphorous loading.
 The evidence in the record conclusively establishes that the LSMP overstates the amount of phosphorous loading from the MPDs.
 Consequently, the MPDs are well within the LSMP assumptions for phosphorous loading.